Make an insurance claim

 Pay Direct To Vet

-We offer Pay Direct to Vet, whereby you can elect to have your claim paid directly to your vet.
-You will need to have an agreement in place with your vet before submitting the claim and you will need to pay any applicable excess and not covered items direct to your vet and Petcover will pay the balance.
+Pay Direct to Vet is offered, whereby you can elect to have your claim paid directly to your vet.
+You will need to have an agreement in place with your vet before submitting the claim and you will need to pay any applicable excess and not covered items direct to your vet and the balance will be paid.
 Your vet can even submit your claim on your behalf.

 Supplements can provide an additional drug-free treatment option for a number of conditions; however, these products can often be obtained without any required veterinary involvement.
 Many can be purchased without either a prescription from a veterinarian, or without being directly dispensed by a veterinarian, and many can be purchased online without the pet ever seeing a veterinarian.

-Under our policies, we will only cover the cost of medications that can only be legally obtained via a veterinary prescription, or by being directly dispensed by a veterinarian.
-As supplements do not fulfil these criteria, we are unable to cover the cost of these under the policy.
+Under the policies available, the cost of medications that can only be legally obtained via a veterinary prescription, or by being directly dispensed by a veterinarian will be covered.
+As supplements do not fulfil these criteria, the cost of these are unable to be covered under the policy.